-US health officials report 3rd vaping death, repeat warning
+US health officials report new vaping deaths, repeat warning

 NEW YORK (AP) — U.S. health officials on Friday again urged people to stop vaping until they figure out why some are coming down with serious breathing illnesses.

-Officials said they had identified 450 possible cases, including at least three deaths, in 33 states.
-The count includes a newly reported death in Indiana.
+Officials have identified about 450 possible cases, including as many as five deaths, in 33 states.
+The count includes newly reported deaths in California, Indiana and Minnesota.

 No single vaping device, liquid or ingredient has been tied to all the illnesses, officials said.
-Many of the sickened — but not all — were people who said they had been had been vaping THC, the chemical that gives marijuana its high.
+Many of the sickened — but not all — were people who said they had been vaping THC, the chemical that gives marijuana its high.
+Many are teens.

 Health officials have only been counting certain lung illnesses in which the person had vaped within three months.
-Most are teens.
+Doctors say the illnesses resemble an inhalation injury, with the body apparently reacting to a caustic substance that someone breathed in.
+Symptoms have included shortness of breath, fatigue, chest pain and vomiting.

-The illnesses have all been reported this year, and the number has been growing quickly in the last month as more and more states have begun investigations.
+The illnesses have all surfaced this year, and the number has been growing quickly in the last month as more states have begun investigations.
 A week ago, U.S. officials pegged the number at 215 possible cases in 25 states.

-It’s also unclear whether such illnesses were happening before this year.
+It’s unclear whether such illnesses were happening before this year.

 “We’re all wondering if this is new or just newly recognized,” Dr. Dana Meaney-Delman of the Centers for Disease Control and Prevention told reporters Friday.

+New York state has focused its investigation on an ingredient called Vitamin E acetate, which has been used to thicken marijuana vape juice but is considered dangerous if heated and inhaled.
+State investigators have found the substance in 13 cartridges collected from eight patients.
+In several cases, the ingredient made up more than half of the liquid in the cartridge.

+CDC officials said they are looking at several ingredients, including Vitamin E acetate.
+But Meaney-Delman added that no single factor has been seen in every case.

-Also on Friday, the New England Journal of Medicine released a series of articles that give medical details about cases reported in Illinois, Wisconsin and Utah.
+Also Friday, the New England Journal of Medicine released a series of articles that give medical details about cases reported in Illinois, Wisconsin and Utah.

 An article on 53 illnesses in Illinois and Wisconsin noted that nearly one-fifth of the cases were people who said they vaped nicotine and not anything that contained THC or CBD oil.